ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 Used when the cause of failure is the sender in a transfer.

+- MUST be used for disallowed transfers from the zero address.
-- MUST NOT be thrown for approval operations.
+- MUST NOT be used for approval operations.
-- MUST NOT be thrown for ownership or approval requirements.
+- MUST NOT be used for ownership or approval requirements.
   - Use `ERC721InvalidOwner` or `ERC721InsufficientApproval` instead.
-- MUST be thrown for disallowed transfers from the zero address.

 #### `ERC721InvalidReceiver(address)`